Pope Francis Accepts Bishop Juan Barros' Resignation Amid Child Sexual Abuse Scandal

 “Cardinal O’Malley (who delivered the letter) called me after the Pope’s visit here in Philadelphia and he told me, among other things, that he had given the letter to the Pope — in his hands,” Juan Carlos Cruz said.

-Pope Francis has, according to BBC, apologized to victims, after more than 1,000 Chileans wrote to him, asking him to reconsider the installation of Juan Barros as bishop of the Chilean city of Osorno.
+Pope Francis has, according to BBC, apologized to victims after more than 1,000 Chileans wrote to him, asking him to reconsider the installation of Juan Barros as bishop of the Chilean city of Osorno.

-Pope Francis remains in the spotlight, following recent comments about climate change, pleads to oil executives, calls for clean fuel.
+Pope Francis remains in the spotlight, following recent comments about climate change with pleads to oil executives that call for clean fuel.
 As Al Jazeera reported, the Pope called climate change a “challenge of epochal proportions.”

-In 2013, Vice released a special report, detailing the PR machinery which, so it seems, has managed to turn Pope Francis into a popular, widely-appreciated individuals, in spite of sexual abuse scandals.
-The PR guru behind the Pope charming the world is Greg Burke, former Fox News correspondent.
+In 2013, Vice released a special report detailing the PR machinery which, so it seems, has managed to turn Pope Francis into a popular, widely-appreciated individual in spite of sexual abuse scandals.
+The PR guru behind the Pope charming the world is Greg Burke, a former Fox News correspondent.
 Burke has, Vice noted, managed to “open up and rejuvenate the Holy See.”